Probate Q&A Series

 3. Appointing an Administrator Before Subpoena

-In many cases, you begin by obtaining letters of administration.
+In some cases, a person may first seek letters of administration.
 The clerk issues those letters once someone qualifies under N.C.G.S. § 28A-3-1.
-As administrator, you hold formal authority to use subpoenas and to present the will for probate under § 31-6.
+An appointed personal representative may then have authority to pursue estate-related proceedings and present a will for probate under § 31-6.

 Key Takeaways